 At the end of the day, nobody can deny that this film is exceptionally creative, spirited, and relentless in its delivery.
 Furthermore, it is impressive how many songs Miranda—who boasts plenty of time to evolve as a director—wrote for the soundtrack, flashing a penchant for mixing mundane topics into fun and meaningful songs.
 Yet they devour too much of the 105-minute screenplay, thereby imposing a suffocating amount of pressure on the characters to rapidly develop in a contrived window of time.
 Still, this will leave you moved and eager to fight social injustices.
 And that’s what makes art so precious, right?

-I decided to temporarily disable comments on all new reviews.
-It just feels like they consume too much of the page when readers click on the reviews, and I’m always hoping to make little changes like these to refine the overall experience of this blog.
-I also just need to do this for my own sanity.
-Still, you can always like my posts.
-Furthermore, I made a new “Discussion” page that you can find on my menu or my sidebar—so feel free to leave comments there!
-I will always love to see your thoughts and feedback and all, so the only difference is the location of the discussions.
-Additionally, rather than alternating between free & premium reviews, all of them will be free throughout this holiday season.
+I have temporarily disabled comments on all new reviews.
+It feels like they consume too much of the page when readers click on the reviews, and I’m always hoping to make little blog improvements.
+(I also need to do this for my own sanity.)
+But you can still like my posts, and if you need to leave a comment then feel free to do so on my “About” page.
+And finally, all reviews will be free throughout this holiday season.
 Cheers!